 Severity of the Condition: The armed forces assess how the disqualifying issue impacts the applicant’s ability to perform their duties.

-• Needs: A military waiver for mental health is sometimes more likely to be granted during times of increased demand for personnel or when the individual has specialized needed skills.
+• Needs: A military waiver for mental health is sometimes more likely to be granted during times of increased demand for personnel or when the individual possesses specialized skills that are in high demand.

 • Time Since the Condition: For a military psychological waiver, the time since the symptoms occurred and whether you have demonstrated consistent rehabilitation are considered.